Ever Felt an Airplane Hangover? Here’s Why Flying Wrecks You, And How to Recover Fast

 First up: the air.
 Airplane cabins are super dry…like, desert-level dry.

-And speaking of water?
-You’re probably not drinking enough up there.
+And speaking of water, you’re probably not drinking enough up there.
 You’re sipping your tiny cup of Coke or that tiny bottle of water they hand you, and meanwhile your body is quietly losing up to 1.5 liters of water during a long flight.
+I’m not sure why they don’t hand out liter bottles instead.

-Then there’s the air pressure.
-The cabin is pressurized, but not to sea level.
-It’s like being up a mountain…around 6,000-8,000 feet elevation.
-Less oxygen reaches your bloodstream.
+Then there’s the air pressure, yeah, the cabin is pressurized, but not to sea level.
+It’s like being up a mountain…around 6,000-8,000 feet elevation where much less oxygen reaches your bloodstream.

 Most of us won’t pass out or anything, but over hours, it adds up to tiredness, dull headaches, and that weird fuzzy feeling in your head.